You Can't Beat Them (1914)

 The film's political bias cannot be assessed due to the complete absence of information regarding its plot, themes, or character arcs, resulting in a neutral rating.

-Due to the lack of specific information regarding the movie's cast, characters, plot, and themes, a neutral assessment was applied for both representation and narrative framing.
-This approach indicates a light presence of DEI, as no explicit elements for or against DEI could be identified from the provided details.
+Due to the absence of specific details regarding the movie's cast, characters, and narrative content, a neutral assessment was made for both representation and narrative framing.
+This results in an overall classification indicating a light presence of DEI, based on the assumption of neutrality in the absence of information.

 Based on available information, the film "You Can't Beat Them" does not appear to feature identifiable LGBTQ+ characters or themes within its narrative.
 Consequently, its net impact on LGBTQ+ portrayal is rated as N/A.